Heat Draft Moultrie, Trade Him to 76ers

 As it turned out, a wild draft left such a possibility still on the board at No. 27.

-The Heat also had an even more intriguing option available, in Baylor product Perry Jones III — a super-athletic spicmen with the skills of a guard and the height of a center, and seemingly an even better fit for the Heat than Moultrie with an even higher potential upside.
+The Heat had other intriguing options available as well, including Baylor’s Perry Jones III at combo forward — a super-athletic big with the skills of a guard and the height of a center, and seemingly an even better fit for the Heat with an even higher potential upside.

 There might not be many others with a more perfect basketball physique than Jones.
 Standing 6 feet 11 inches tall, he does things young men his size shouldn’t be able to do.
 He dribbles like a guard, runs like a deer and jumps like he’s got pogo sticks for legs.
 He can score inside or on the perimeter, rebound the basketball, block a few shots, and guard multiple positions.
 That combination of skill doesn’t show up often, and is exactly what the Heat covet.
 Nobody’s really sure what he is just yet – is he the world’s tallest point guard, the world’s most athletic center, or something in between?
 The answer isn’t imminently clear.
 But no one denies that he’s got immense skills and rare gifts.